 Today, a multilanguage tech stack is very common - for instance, Go, Python, and Java on the backend, with a frontend written in JavaScript.
 In this situation, it can be tough to figure out the causes of failures - you need to dig into different reports for different languages, and it all becomes a tangled mess in your head.

 Here's where Allure Report shines because it integrates with pretty much anything you can think of.
 Tests from every framework in every language all get transformed into the same data format.
 This base is used to display your test results in various neat ways.
+This means we can build an Allure report based on two languages:

 Every test gets a representation in plain natural language, which doesn't depend on the framework: